php-fig/fig-standards/proposed/http-message.md

      * MUST be compatible with what PHP's `parse_str()` would return for
      * purposes of how duplicate query parameters are handled, and how nested
      * sets are handled.
      *
+     * Setting query string arguments MUST NOT change the URL stored by the
+     * request, nor the values in the server params.
+     *
      * @param array $query Array of query string arguments, typically from
      *     $_GET.